ShreyaB8/Dash-Direct-Automated-Shelf-Helper/README.md

 # Dash: Direct-Automated-Shelf-Helper

-** For future reference of the company
+** For future reference of the company's employees

 - DASH automatically creates a shopping list for your groceries using the smart IoT sensor that is inbuilt in it.
 - Developed the product from scratch till deployment.